-During the current cycle, the Center for Global Studies will focus on three less commonly taught languages (LCTLs) of global importance – Chinese, Arabic, and Hindi.
+During the current cycle, the Center for Global Studies will focus on seven less commonly taught languages (LCTLs) of global importance – Chinese (Mandarin), Arabic, Hindi, Korean, Russian, Farsi, and Swahili.
 We have chosen these languages for their strategic connection to global studies research and for our ability to enhance these LCTLs through collaborative work with the Asian Studies and Comparative Literature departments.

 Mandarin Chinese is the most widely-spoken language with over one billion speakers.
 China is quickly becoming one of the most important markets in the world, and China’s expanding role in world geopolitics is unquestioned.
 A working knowledge of Chinese is an asset to students interested in careers in international business, government, NGOs, or education.